Large-scale scraping: How to get all the data you need from complex websites

 Step 3.
 Scrape each product detail

 Step 4.
-Run in a single server
+Run on a single server

 2. A single server is not big enough